jasonbasinmason/jasonbasinmason.github.io/_posts/2015-01-29-open-mic-fright.md

 I'm writing my songs, in my style, and I will play them and record them how I want to, to the best of my capabilities, and not with the goal of imitating someone, or outdoing anyone else.
 Just myself.

-_UPDATE:_ I've just seen Roddy Woomble say pretty much the same thing:
+*UPDATE:* I've just seen Roddy Woomble say pretty much the same thing (at 1:23):

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SjwOIZkIu5U?start=83" frameborder="0" allowfullscreen></iframe>